To be considered eligible to receive benefits with respect to any week, claimants must engage in a systematic and sustained effort to search for work:

 To learn more read the following documents:

-The list below includes examples of valid work-search activities for claimants receiving UI, PUA or PEUC benefits:
+The list below includes examples of valid work-search activities for claimants receiving UI benefits:

 To ensure the activities you complete can be verified by DES, you should keep a log of verifiable information about each activity in case DES needs additional information, such as:

-To be considered eligible to receive benefits with respect to any week, you must engage in a systematic and sustained effort to search for work:
+You must search for work each week you file a claim.
+To be considered eligible to receive benefits, you must engage in a systematic and sustained effort to search for work:

 Yes.
-In addition to applying for jobs, DES accepts a large number of activities that you can do to fulfill your work search requirement including attending job fairs (online or in-person), working on your resume, attending employment skills building workshops, and much more.
-You can view a list of the acceptable work search activities in the notice that was emailed and mailed to you, or on the Work Search Eligibility webpage.
+In addition to applying for jobs, DES accepts a large number of activities that you can do to fulfill your work search requirement including attending job fairs (online or in-person), working on your résumé, attending employment skills building workshops, and much more.
+You can find a list of the acceptable work search activities in the "Tips for Completing Work Search Requirements" section on this page.

 You will need to enter your work search activities in the portal each time you file a weekly claim for unemployment benefits.
 To ensure the activities you complete can be verified by DES, enter as much information as you can about your work search activities in the fields in the portal.

-We also recommend that you keep a log of verifiable information about each activity as you search throughout the week in case DES needs additional information.
+We also recommend that you keep a record of verifiable information about each activity as you search throughout the week in case DES needs additional information.
 This information includes:

 DES may audit your work search submissions for up to two years from the effective date of your claim to check that you met all eligibility requirements for each week you claimed benefits, so keep records and details of your work search activities that can be shared with DES upon request.